Makerviews exists to share the stories of and advice from a variety of makers, designers, and artists.

 Conversations - podcast episodes

-The Makerviews podcast is sharing the stories, process, and journeys of passionate artisans and craftspeople.
-This show is a makers, artists, and entrepreneurs interview show.
+The Makerviews podcast shares the stories, processes, and journeys of passionate makers, designers, and craftspeople.
+A makers, artists, and entrepreneurs interview show.
 Hosted by Scott Mathson either on-location in the maker's shops and studios or in other, unique locations.

-Hey, it's Scott Mathson.
-My own journey — This project is run by myself in Montana.
-I've spent time as a singer-songwriter, drummer, digital web designer, developer, audio/video/media engineer, a woodworker, an apprentice to a master cabinet-maker, and so much more.
+Hey, it's Scott Mathson, founder of Makerviews.
+My own journey — This project is solely run by myself.
+I've personally been making things for as long as I can rememver.
+From music - singer-songwriter and drummer, to the digital/tech world - SEO, web designer and developer, and audio/video/media engineer, to handmade - woodworker, apprentice to cabinet-maker, and much more.

 Hear more about my background in the Makerviews podcast introduction episode.

-Digital: I first started publishing to the web with WordPress.
-That was back in 2007 and though technologies, tools, frameworks, and processes evolve, some things remain the same.
+Digital: I first started publishing to the web with WordPress back in 2007 and though technologies, tools, frameworks, and my processes evolve, some things remain the same.

-I work full-time for a tech startup and own a small, creative studio and have been working in this digital/tech industry since that 2007, 2008 timeframe.
-I've been focusing on designing, developing, managing, marketing, and optimizing a variety of projects and properties on the web.
+I work full-time for a tech startup and own a small, creative studio and have been working the tech industry for quite some time.
+I've been focusing on designing, developing, optimizing, and marketing a variety of projects and properties on the web.

 There's no two ways around what I am.
 I'm a maker.
-Exploring crafts, hobbies, and turning them into my passions is what I've done for a number of years.
 Creating something, whether it's designing and developing a website for a client or creating a custom, walnut slab bar-top - it's embedded in my core.
 It's who I am.
 It's what I do.

 "Being a designer and maker means more than just brainstorming, it means dreaming, breathing, and living the piece that you’re making.
 Heart and soul, blood, sweat, and tears."—Scott Mathson

-I believe we should not only shop and support small and independent, consuming well-made goods and supporting the makers behind them, but that we should always encourage and support each other in creating and making things, themselves.
+This maker community is amazing and I believe that we should always encourage and support each other in creating and making things.

 This is Makerviews by Scott Mathson, welcome to the journey!

-Scott Mathson (@scottmathson) — Founder, Writer, Developer, Producer
+Scott Mathson (@scottmathson) — Founder, Writer, Developer, Maker

 Stay in touch and be the first to know of new happenings, by signing up for the newsletter!